 In the past, Thailand’s forests teemed with a vast wild population estimated at the beginning of the 20th century to be in excess of 300,000, with a further 100,000 domesticated elephants.
 Presently in Northern Thailand there are no wild elephants - because there is simply no habitat left for them.
 Over the course of the last century, elephants’ natural habitat was taken over by “civilization”: villages and cities chopped up the jungle with roads and sold swathes of it off to make room for industrial agriculture.
 In reality, palm oil is a much bigger threat to elephants than tourism.

 Keep an open mind and you can learn more.
-Most people have emotional response to the domestication of Thai elephants but it’s good to also have an informed one.
+Most people have emotional response to elephants but it’s good to also have an informed one.
 Chains, for instance, are often presented as unethical.
 But skillfully used chains actually benefit elephants.
 The mahout cannot be with his elephant 24 hours a day, so when he is resting, the elephant is chained.
 Without large expensive enclosures, chains are the only measure of protection to ensure the safety of both humans and elephants.
 Otherwise, elephants attack each other, get hit by cars, electrocuted by fences, injure or kill humans and destroy crops in neighboring farms.
 At night, elephants are tethered with long chains of up to 20-30 meters, enabling them to be regularly moved to new natural food sources and to graze within a large circle defined by the length of the chain.
 Additionally, metal chains are the best tether for an elephant, as it does not chafe their skin like nylon or cotton rope.

 And with regards to training, I soon realised that without teaching an elephant to understand certain commands, vital veterinary care is impossible.
 These elephants are now trained with positive re-enforcement at the Thai Elephant Conservation Center.
 TECC uses Target Training and employs very skilled trainers who have been pioneering a non-invasive method of training and improving it year after year.
 They teach all mahouts to carry a kaw, or a bull hook, in order to keep themselves, other humans and other elephants safe.
 Elephants are still huge animals and can be very dangerous at times: the mahouts are tasked with saving human and elephant lives.
 But there is a huge difference between carrying a bull hook for safety and using it to train an animal through negative reinforcement.